 In New Zealand and Australia, “invoice finance” and “invoice discounting” are often used to mean the same thing: advancing money against unpaid invoices while keeping your customer relationships intact.

 The distinction that matters is between confidential (customers don’t know) and disclosed (customers are notified).
-Fundtap is confidential — your customers never find out.
+FundTap is confidential — your customers never find out.

 | Feature | Invoice Finance | Invoice Discounting |